 Managed Lanes

-Managed Lane is an operational practice utilized to address congestion by controlling traffic movement on the highway.
-Two common approaches to lane management are restricted use based on vehicle eligibility, and control of access through limited ingress/egress.
-Vehicle eligibility can be based on occupancy or vehicle type.
+Managed lanes are used to address congestion by controlling traffic movement on the highway.
+Two common approaches to lane management are restricted use based on vehicle eligibility, which is based on vehicle occupancy or type, and control of access by limiting the number of vehicles entering and exiting.

 California Managed Lane Network

-Approximately 40% of the nation total Managed Lane network is located in California.
-These facilities are predominately located in large urbanized areas of Northern and Southern California.
-Additional information regarding each region's Manage Lane network may also be found at each corresponding Metropolitan Planning Organization (MPO).
+Approximately 40% of the nation's total managed lane network is located in California.
+These facilities are predominately located in large, urbanized areas of Northern and Southern California.
+Additional information regarding each region's managed lane network may be found at each corresponding Metropolitan Planning Organization (MPO).

 California Managed Lane Network Performance